quantum-programming/RoM-handbook/README.md

 ### data

-The data about A matrix.
+The data about A matrix, which is used in naive LP (conventional method) for calculating the RoM.
 Please see `data/README.md` for details.

 ### doc